 Drinking water!
 Flushing toilets!!
 HUGE milestone.
 Z came back for water-heater wiring, and we had hot water!
 Another milestone!
 We were ready for the final electrical inspection, we thought.

-The inspector found 4 or 5 small things to fix.
+The inspector found 4 or 5 small issues to fix.
 Z zipped back out to address those, and a week later, the inspector slapped a blue sticker over the red one.

 Back to the Kitchen